GeekLifeNow/geeklifenow.github.io/_posts/2019-9-17-PS-AD-Onboarding.md

 This is just built out by some simple _Read-Host_ cmdlets and a quick and dirty "menu" of sorts of the different departments to choose from.

 One of the new things that I learned in this process is the usage of the _switch_ statement.
-[Microsoft Docs] (https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_switch?view=powershell-6){:target="_blank"} puts it this way when it comes to using the switch statement:
+[Microsoft Docs](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_switch?view=powershell-6){:target="_blank"} puts it this way when it comes to using the switch statement:

 _"To check multiple conditions, use a Switch statement.
 The Switch statement is equivalent to a series of If statements, but it is simpler.
 The Switch statement lists each condition and an optional action.
 If a condition obtains, the action is performed."_